caocao0525/ChromBERT/README.md

 $ git clone https://github.com/caocao0525/ChromBERT
 ```

 #### 2-2.
-Create two environments
+Create and activate environments
+This guide will help you set up separate environments for data processing and model training using Conda and Mamba.

+##### 2-2-1.
+Setting up the data processing environment
-First, you can quickly create and activate a new environment for data processing and analysis as follows:
+Follow these steps to create and activate an environment for data processing and analysis:

 ```bash
 $ cd processing